Chicago Seminars 2019: How to get the most out of it

 Are you attending the Chicago Seminars this year?

-15 responses to “Chicago Seminars 2019: How to get the most out of it”
+15 thoughts on “Chicago Seminars 2019: How to get the most out of it”

 BTW, is this the same event as the FTU sponsored by MMS?